 1. Nab a couples deal Take, for instance, The Thinking Traveller, a villa rental company based in London.
 The company’s website has special offers on large villas available only to couples, or couples with a pre-school-age child.
 Just one of the villa’s bedrooms will be made up when you arrive (the bedroom considered to be the best), and while you must sleep in that particular room, you nonetheless get the entire villa and its grounds to yourself.
-The current couples offer on the Thinking Traveller is for villas
+The

 From messages written in rose petals on your bed to private dinners on the beach, exotic resorts regularly engage in fantasy fulfillment.
 Extending their fictional spell, a clutch of Greenwich-Mean-Time-defying resorts have adopted their own time zones, adjusting the clock to their purposes.